Interactivity

 Interactivity allows you to:

-Interactive videos must be published via Synthesia for interactivity to work.Interactivity is available for Synthesia videos shared via the share page link, iframe embeds, and SCORM packages.
-Downloading interactive videos is not supported.
+Only videos shared via Synthesia's video player can be interactive.Interactivity is made possible with Synthesia’s video player—it’s available for Synthesia videos shared via the share page link, iframe embeds, and SCORM packages.

 Creating interactive videos

-Text and shape elements, and groups of text and/or shape elements can become clickable buttons.
 There's no limit to the amount of interactive elements that you can add to a particular scene, but we recommend keeping things simple to provide the best viewer experience.

-To create a clickable button:
+To create a button:

 - Select an element (or group of elements).